NORACL: Neurogenesis for Oracle-free Resource-Adaptive Continual Learning: Acknowledgments

 \section{Acknowledgments}

 This work was supported by the Swiss National Science Foundation (Starting Grant Project UNITE, grant number TMSGI2-211461), the Horizon Europe program (EIC Pathfinder METASPIN, grant number 101098651) and VolkswagenStiftung (project CLAM, grant number 9C854).
 The authors appreciate the support provided by the project funding and institutional resources that made this research possible.
 We thank all members of the Emerging Intelligent Substrates Lab (EIS-Lab) for their valuable feedback and support at multiple stages of this project.
+We are particularly grateful to Filippo Moro for suggesting the frozen convolutional stem with a grown MLP head used in our CIFAR-10 experiments.
 We also thank Damien Querlioz, Djohan Bonnet, Kellian Cottart, and Emre Neftci for insightful discussions and feedback.
 Finally, we thank Mathis Reymond for his contributions to the preliminary version of this project.